Jimeens/jimeens.github.io/projects/latex/index.md

 # LaTeX Templates

 I love write in LaTeX.
 Although I am hesitant to share all of my templates due to my attachment to them, a few may be featured here.
-It is worth noting that the titles of the projects are hyperlinks directing you to where the code is available.
+It is worth noting that the titles of the projects are hyperlinks directing you to Overleaf, where the code is available.

 ## [Homework Solutions Template](https://www.overleaf.com/latex/templates/a-soft-template-for-homework-solutions/gsbwqcqkyyzt)